Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnFTResponse"></a>

 ### MsgBurnFTResponse
+Deprecated: do not use

 MsgBurnFTResponse is the Msg/BurnFT response type.

-Note: deprecated